Beginning the Application Process - Nurse Practitioner

 - Incomplete or missing information may delay the processing of your application.

 - All applications for registration are confidential.
-Information about your application will only be shared with you unless you provide written permission to release the information to a third party (i.e., an employer, spouse, agency or lawyer).
+Information about your application will be shared with only you unless you provide written permission to release the information to a third party (i.e., an employer, spouse, agency or lawyer).
 To release information to a third party, you must send us a written and signed letter of permission or complete the Authorization to Release Information form.

 - Making a false or misleading statement or representation on your application or supporting documents may result in the cancellation of your application for registration and/or cancellation of any certificates that may be issued.